jamt9000/webcv/doc/report.md

 ### Javascript Implementation

-The core of the face detection method used is the cascade structure described in [TODO], which subjects each window to progressively harder tests, each test being a stage in the cascade which specifies a number of weak classifiers with corresponding Local Binary Pattern features within the window.
+The core of the face detection method used is the cascade structure described previously, which subjects each window to progressively harder tests, each test being a stage in the cascade which specifies a number of weak classifiers with corresponding Local Binary Pattern features within the window.